 I was not ready at all.
 Suddenly the buck stops with me, and I just wasn’t prepared for the shock of that, of realising that I was expected to know everything.

 Skills for Care’s Survey of Registered Managers 2018

-From deputy manager to registered manager, there hasn’t previously been a clearly defined career route.
+From deputy manager, care coordinator or team leader to registered manager, there hasn’t previously been a clearly defined career route.
 Whilst some services have created their own, many others haven’t focused on succession planning and subsequently struggled when a trusted manager has left.
 Our recommendations to help address this include:

 By thinking early about who has the potential to be a future manager and what support they need, employers can plan the long-term development of staff and start the process of supporting and developing someone before they become a manager.